Adult Day School

 L1H 4A3

 All requests for registrations are reviewed to ensure that students meet the student profile criteria.
-Registration in the program is only finalized once all documentation has been received.
+Registration in the program is only finalized once all documentation has been received and student receives an emailed acceptance confirmation.

-To begin the registration process, please complete the on-line registration form.
+To begin the registration process, complete the on-line registration form

 Frequently Asked Questions (FAQ's)